dokoji/hack-the-commute/README.md

 ## Contributing

-In order to build and run our app:

 Our code is licensed under the [MIT License](LICENSE.md).
 Pull requests will be accepted to this repo, pending review and approval.